cycadacka/canvas-layering/README.md

 3. Import the `.js` file (default import).

 ## Usage
-For basic layer adding, it expects the element to be a `div` or any generic element.
+For adding layers, it expects the element to be a `div` or any generic element.